moshell-lang/moshell/CONTRIBUTING.md

 We encourage you to keep your pull requests as small as possible.
 Concise changes have a better chance of being accepted quickly.

 When you make a pull request, our CI will build your changes and run them through all the tests and style checks.
 All of these tests should pass before your pull request can be accepted.
+It is configured to run on Linux, with the latest stable version of Rust, GCC 10 and GCC 12.

 ## Code Guidelines